Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-OpenVideoCapture.md

 default time base, which is regular [GetSecs](GetSecs)() time.
 A setting of 128 will force use of a videorate converter in pure live capture
 mode.
 By default the videorate converter is only used if video recording is
-active.
-The converter makes sure that video is recorded (or delivered) at
+active, unless flag 8192 is specified.
+The converter makes sure that video is
-exactly the requested capture framerate, even if the system isn't really capable
+recorded (or delivered) at exactly the requested capture framerate, even if the
-of maintaining that framerate: If the video source (camera) delivers frames at a
+system isn't really capable of maintaining that framerate: If the video source
-too low framerate, the converter will insert duplicated frames to boost up
+(camera) delivers frames at a too low framerate, the converter will insert
-effective framerate.
-If the source delivers more frames than the engine can
+duplicated frames to boost up effective framerate.
+If the source delivers more
-handle (e.g., system overload or video encoding too slow) the converter will
+frames than the engine can handle (e.g., system overload or video encoding too
-drop frames to reduce effective framerate.
-Slight fluctuations are compensated
+slow) the converter will drop frames to reduce effective framerate.
+Slight
-by adjusting the capture timestamps.
-This mechanism guarantees a constant
+fluctuations are compensated by adjusting the capture timestamps.
+This mechanism
-framerate in recorded video as well as the best possible audio-video sync and
+guarantees a constant framerate in recorded video as well as the best possible
-smoothness of video, given system constraints.
-The downside may be that the
+audio-video sync and smoothness of video, given system constraints.
+The downside
-recorded content and returned timestamps don't reflect the true timing of
+may be that the recorded content and returned timestamps don't reflect the true
-capture, but a beautified version.
-In pure live capture, rate conversion is off
+timing of capture, but a beautified version.
+In pure live capture, rate
-by default to avoid such potential confounds in the timestamps.
-Choose this
+conversion is off by default to avoid such potential confounds in the
-options carefully.
+timestamps.
+Choose this options carefully.
 A setting of 256 in combined video live capture and video recording mode will
 restrict video framerate conversion to the recorded videostream, but provide
 mostly untampered true timing to the live capture.
 By default, framerate